BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   MCM.Set("MySetting", newValue)
 ```

-You can also listen to changes to settings values by listening to mod events like this (more on this below):
+You can also listen to changes to settings values by listening to mod events like this (more on [Listening to MCM events](#listening-to-mcm-events)):

 ```lua
 -- In your MCM-integrated mod's code